Oak Hill Academy (Virginia): Athletics

-Sports offered at Oak Hill include, for boys: Gold, Red, and White basketball, baseball, and tennis, while for girls includes, volleyball, cheerleading, and tennis.
+Sports offered at Oak Hill include, Gold, Red, and White basketball, baseball, and tennis for boys; and volleyball, cheerleading, and tennis for girls.

 Basketball program

-The Oak Hill Academy Warriors basketball program is considered by some as one of the top prep basketball teams in the nation, having produced potential future NBA Hall of Famers Kevin Durant and Carmelo Anthony, among others.
+The Oak Hill Academy Warriors basketball program is considered by some as one of the top prep basketball teams in the nation, having produced potential future NBA Hall of Famers including Kevin Durant, Carmelo Anthony, and Rajon Rondo,.
 In 2017, USA Today ranked Oak Hill as the third best basketball program of the decade.

 Under head coach Steve Smith, the Oak Hill Warriors were crowned National High School Champions nine times, in 1993, 1994, 1999, 2001, 2004, 2005, 2007, 2012 and 2016.

 Oak Hill Academy Basketball Hall of Fame inductees: